How to keep dust off your houseplants

 Wipe down the top and bottom of each leaf, as well as the stem.

-Use a Feather Duster
+Use a feather duster

 For plants with large leaves, you can use a feather duster to remove dust.
 Gently run the feather duster over each leaf, taking care not to press too hard or damage the leaf.